-(2) Demonstrate skill in collaboration with professionals from other disciplines (e.g., mental health, psychology, speech and language, occupational therapy) when planning curriculum and teaching strategies for young children in diverse abilities.
+(1) Demonstrate skill in collaboration with professionals from other disciplines (e.g., mental health, psychology, speech and language) when planning curriculum and teaching strategies for young children with diverse abilities.

-(3) Demonstrate an understanding and application of flexible teaching approaches that span a continuum from child-initiated to adult-directed and from free exploration to scaffolded support or teacher modeling.
+(2) Demonstrate an understanding and application of flexible teaching approaches that span a continuum from child-initiated to an adult-directed and from free exploration to scaffolded support or teacher modeling.

-(4) Apply understanding of young children's need for balance, order, depth, variety, and challenge through curriculum planning, routines, and scheduling (e.g., daily, weekly, and longer-term).
+(3) Apply an understanding of young children's need for balance, order, depth, variety, and challenge through curriculum planning, routines, and scheduling (e.g., daily, weekly, and longer-term).

-(5) Link child characteristics, needs, and interests with informal opportunities to build children's language, concept development, and skills.
+(4) Link child characteristics, needs, and interests with informal opportunities to build children's language, concept development, and skills.

-(6) Apply knowledge to create environments that enrich and extent children's play including intervention strategies (i.e., questioning), respect of cultural diversity and gender equity.
+(5) Apply knowledge to create environments that enrich and extent children's play including intervention strategies (i.e., questioning), respect of cultural diversity and gender equity.

-(7) Support a position of the fundamental importance of play in young children's learning and development from birth to four years of age.
+(6) Support play in young children's learning and development from age three to grade 3.

-(8) Demonstrate sound knowledge and skills in using technology as a teaching and learning tool.
+(7) Demonstrate sound knowledge and skills in using technology as a teaching and learning

-(9) Demonstrate the ability to promote positive social interactions and engage children in learning activities while actively working to increase social and emotional competence of all children.
+(8) Demonstrate the ability to promote positive social interactions and engage children in learning activities while actively working to increase social and emotional competence of all children.

-(10) Demonstrate the ability to analyze and critique early childhood curriculum experiences in terms of the relationship of the experiences to the research base and professional standards.
+(9) Demonstrate the ability to analyze and critique early childhood curriculum experiences in terms of the relationship of the experiences to the research base and professional standards.

-(11) Establish priorities for high-quality and meaningful language and pre-literacy experiences across the developmental continuum, using language, pre-reading and pre-writing to facilitate skill development while strengthening children's cultural identity.
+(10) Establish high-quality and meaningful language and pre-literacy experiences across the developmental continuum, using language, reading and writing to facilitate skill development while strengthening children's cultural identity.

-(12) Demonstrate knowledge of second-language acquisition and bilingualism including the diversity of home language environments.
+(11) Demonstrate knowledge of second-language acquisition and bilingualism including the diversity of home language environments.

-(13) Facilitate family involvement so that families are engaged with curriculum planning, assessing of children's learning, and planning for children's transitions to new programs.
+(12) Facilitate family involvement so that families are engaged with curriculum planning, assessing of children's learning, and planning for children's transitions to new programs.